Serengeti National Park: Geography

 Human habitation is forbidden in the park except for the Tanzania National Parks Authority staff, researchers and staff of the various lodges, campsites, and hotels.
-The main settlement is Seronera with its primary airstrip.
+The main settlement is Seronera with its primary Seronera airstrip.

 Administration and protection

 The park is listed by the United Nations Educational, Scientific and Cultural Organization as a World Heritage Site.
 It is designated as a Category II protected area under the system developed by the International Union for Conservation of Nature, which means that it should be managed to protect the ecosystem or ecological processes.

 The administrative body for all parks in Tanzania is the Tanzania National Parks Authority.
 Myles Turner was one of the park's first game wardens and is credited with bringing its rampant poaching under control.

 Threats

 Deforestation in the Mau Forest region has changed the hydrology of the Mara River.
 There are invasive species of plants such as Siam weed, Prickly pear, Feverfew and Mexican sunflower.
 A study in 1996 estimated that the human population of the western side of the park is growing by four percent yearly.
 Livestock use is also growing which increased the amount of land turned over to farming and ranching.
 A study by the World Conservation Monitoring Centre in 2001 estimated that roughly 200,000 animals are killed by poaching every year.

+Between 2005 and 2012 the government considered building a 452-km highway through the park, a proposal revived in 2024.
+The idea sparked significant controversy.
+Advocates argued that the road would improve connectivity and alleviate poverty in northern Tanzania, while conservationists warn of severe ecological impacts, including disruption of the wildebeest migration and potential ecosystem collapse.
+Alternatives, such as southern routes bypassing the park, have been proposed as less harmful options that could benefit more people while preserving the park's integrity.